St. Johns River: Middle basin

+Springs in Florida stay at an even temperature of 72 F throughout the year; because of this, Blue Spring is the winter home for West Indian manatees (Trichechus manatus latirostris), and they are protected within Blue Spring State Park.
+Manatees are large, slow-moving herbivorous aquatic mammals whose primary threats are human development and collisions with swiftly moving watercraft.
+Many parts of the St. Johns and its tributaries are no-wake zones to protect manatees from being critically or fatally injured by boat propellers.
+Human interaction with manatees in Blue Spring State Park is forbidden.

 Of most vital importance to marshes are invertebrate animals, the foundation of food webs.
 Amphibious invertebrates such as apple snails (Pomacea paludosa), crayfish, and grass shrimp consume plant material, hastening its decomposition and acting as a food source for fish and birds.
 Insect larvae use water for breeding, feeding upon smaller copepods and amphipods that live in microscopic algae and periphyton formations.
 Mosquitos, born in water, are in turn the favorite food of 112 species of dragonflies and 44 species of damselflies in Florida.
 These animals are water hardy and adaptable to dry conditions when water levels fluctuate from one season to the next or through drought and flood cycles.

 Of vertebrates, numerous species of frog, salamander, snake, turtle, and alligator (Alligator mississippiensis) proliferate in marsh waters.
 Most of these animals are active at night.
 Frog choruses are overwhelming; during alligator mating season the grunts of bulls join in.
-The marshes around the St. Johns River upper basin teem with birds.
+River otters (Lutra canadensis) can be found through the length of the St. Johns and its tributaries, living in burrows or in the roots of trees bordering waterways.
+They eat crayfish, turtles, and small fish, and are active usually at night, playful but shy of human contact.
+The marshes around the upper basin teem with birds.
 A recent study counted 60,000 birds in one month, nesting or feeding in the upper basin.
 Wading and water birds like the white ibis (Eudocimus albus), wood stork (Mycteria americana), and purple gallinule (Porphyrio martinicus) depend on the water for raising their young: they prey upon small fish and tadpoles in shallow water and puddles in the dry season.
 In successful seasons, their colonies can number in the thousands, creating a cacophony of calls and fertilizing trees with their droppings.